erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

     Causal Design</a>
 -   <a href="#part-3-bayesian-inference"
     id="toc-part-3-bayesian-inference">Part 3: Bayesian Inference</a>
+    -   <a href="#step-1-express-the-model-as-a-joint-probability-distribution"
+        id="toc-step-1-express-the-model-as-a-joint-probability-distribution">Step
+        1: Express the model as a joint probability distribution</a>
+    -   <a href="#step-2-teach-the-distribution-to-a-computer"
+        id="toc-step-2-teach-the-distribution-to-a-computer">Step 2: Teach the
+        distribution to a computer</a>
 -   <a href="#key-messages" id="toc-key-messages">Key messages</a>

 This is a review of the following blog posts: